bzf-2018/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-I obtained my PhD in computer science from National University of Singapore ([NUS](http://www.nus.edu.sg/)), and was the winner of the Best PhD Thesis Award.
-I hold an honorary senior fellow position at University of Melbourne and an associate professor position at RMIT.
-I am the Head of the Big Data and Database Group at [the RMIT Center of Information Discovery and Data Analytics](https://www.rmit.edu.au/research/research-institutes-centres-and-groups/research-centres/centre-for-information-discovery).
-I am the Chair for Higher Degree Research at RMIT Computer Science, chairing PhD students' thesis committee.
+I am an Associate Professor at RMIT and an Honorary Senior Fellow at University of Melbourne.
+I obtained my PhD in computer science from National University of Singapore ([NUS](http://www.nus.edu.sg/)) and was the winner of [the Best PhD Thesis Award](https://www.comp.nus.edu.sg/programmes/pg/awards/).
+I am the Head of the Big Data and Database Group at [the RMIT Center of Information Discovery and Data Analytics](https://www.rmit.edu.au/research/research-institutes-centres-and-groups/research-centres/centre-for-information-discovery) and the Chair for Higher Degree Research at RMIT Computer Science.

+My research is supported by Google, Australasian Research Council and Data61.
+I am generally interested in big data management (with a focus on Geo-Spatial data and graph data), information retrieval, and applied machine learning to each of the aforementioned topics.
+I propose the topic of [Civil Computing](http://civilcomputing.com/) with the mission of using data-driven techniques to **improve every individual citizen's daily life** where two typical beneficial domains are House Seeking and Transportation Planning.
+In particular, I have made contributions to developing a range of interactive visualized data exploration systems to bring big data back to a human scale, to **make big data empower everyone** for optimal decision making.

+I am passionate in solving real-world problems, from which I extract and formalize fundamental research problems, propose theoretically sound and practically useful solutions, and deploy them to address real demands.
+I have provided consulting services to leading industy and government offices, such as [City of Melbourne](https://www.melbourne.vic.gov.au/about-melbourne/melbourne-profile/smart-city/citylab/Pages/citylab.aspx) on its Smart City Project and [Victoria Department of Human Health and Services](https://www.dhhs.vic.gov.au/) on its data quality project.
+The showcase videos of my group's [projects](https://baozhifeng.net/project2/) are in our [youtube channel](https://www.youtube.com/channel/UCGXKE9sTsI0WFV5ZHbH19QA).

+I am honored to receive several [research awards](https://baozhifeng.net/awards/), such as the [Best Paper Award Runnerup at KDD'19](https://www.kdd.org/awards/view/2019-sigkdd-best-paper-award-winners), the [Best Paper Award Nomination at KDD'18](https://dl.acm.org/toc/tkdd/2020/14/5#sec1) and Two-time [Google Faculty Research Award](https://research.google/outreach/past-programs/faculty-research-awards/).

-I was the director of [RMIT master of data science program](https://www.rmit.edu.au/study-with-us/levels-of-study/postgraduate-study/masters-by-coursework/master-of-data-science-mc267) (2018-2019).
+In the past, I was the director of [RMIT master of data science program](https://www.rmit.edu.au/study-with-us/levels-of-study/postgraduate-study/masters-by-coursework/master-of-data-science-mc267) (2018-2019).
 Under my leadership, I have created a novel form of data science postgraduate project to support diverse sectors and disciplines within RMIT and put cross-disciplinary collaboration into practice, resulting in a double-win -- students are ready to work through those real-life data science projects; people outside of DS but have strong Data Analysis needs get their problem solved.
 I also co-created the [RMIT-MIT micro-credential program in data science](https://www.rmit.edu.au/news/all-news/2018/jun/new-pathways-created-between-two-leading-universities), bringing novel  pathways for students, where RMIT is the first university in Australia having this connected pathway for data science education.

-My research is supported by Google (Two-time Google Research Award recipient), Australasian Research Council and Data61.
-I am generally interested in big data management, data visualization, information retrieval, and applied machine learning to each of the aforementioned topics.
-In particular, I propose the topic of **Civil Computing** and has made contributions in developing interactive visualized data exploration frameworks to bring big data back to a human scale, to **make big data empower everyone** for optimal decision making.

 **I am looking for PhD/master students to work with me on demanding Urban Data Analytics projects under my civil computing team**.
 If you are a highly motivated student and interested in doing big data research, please contact me.

-More demonstration videos of my group's projects are in our [youtube channel](https://www.youtube.com/channel/UCGXKE9sTsI0WFV5ZHbH19QA).